aarsakian/FileSystemForensics/README.md

         search file system records by extensions use comma as a seperator

   -filenames string
-        files to export use comma as a seperator.
+        files to export use comma as a seperator

   -filesize
         show file size